JordiElSe/Sign-Transaction/README.md

 ## Sign-Transaction

 This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.

-The project incorporates Public Key Cryptography by using Elliptic Curve Digital Signatures such that the server only allows transfers that have been signed for by the person who owns the associated address.
+The project incorporates Public Key Cryptography by using Elliptic Curve Digital Signatures such that the server only allows transfers that have been signed by the owner of the associated address.

 ### Client